Charles Loeser: Collection

-Loeser died during a visit to New York in 1928 and was buried in Florence, Cimitero Evangelico agli Allori.
+Loeser died at the Ritz-Carlton Hotel during a visit to New York on March 15, 1928, and was buried at Cimitero Evangelico agli Allori in Florence.
 In his will, he directed that the collection of Old Master prints and drawings go to the Fogg Art Museum at Harvard University, that the President of the United States would be able to choose eight of his prized Cézannes "to adorn the White House", and that the selection of over thirty works of art and period furnishings indicated by him should be bequeathed to the Florence City Council.

-The Palazzo Vecchio took this collection which would later be known as the "Loeser Bequest”.
-The Bequest still adorns the rooms of the Quartiere del Mezzanino of Palazzo Vecchio, laid out in line with aesthetic canons similar to those that characterized the interiors of the aristocratic mansions of Renaissance Florence, and which the collectors of Loeser’s time tended to reproduce in their private residences.
-The collection was originally set up in the Mezzanino by curator, Alfredo Lensi.
+The Palazzo Vecchio took this collection which would later be known as the "Loeser Bequest".
+The Bequest still adorns the rooms of the Quartiere del Mezzanino of Palazzo Vecchio, laid out in line with aesthetic canons similar to those that characterized the interiors of the aristocratic mansions of Renaissance Florence, and which the collectors of Loeser's time tended to reproduce in their private residences.
+The collection was originally set up in the Mezzanino by curator Alfredo Lensi.
 He had the same vision that Loeser had arranged the space in the Florentine style which kept chronology and style separate from the aesthetic value of the works together.
 This collection can still be seen in the Palazzo Vecchio set up similarly to how Loeser would have lived with the pieces in his Villa.